 What is Bulb and why is it worth using a Bulb referral code?

 Bulb is one of the UK’s most relevant energy companies.
 They are on a mission to promote green energy whilst seeking to provide consistently excellent customer services and competitive pricing.
 As an extra bonus, a Bulb referral code scheme exists making their product even more appealing to the savvy consumer.
-In this post, I’ll give you a few details about the services Bulb offer, the perks of these and the way you can use their referral scheme to boost your energy savings even further.
+In this post, I’ll give you a few details about the services Bulb offer, the perks of these and the way you can use their referral scheme to boost your energy savings even further, cutting your housing costs.

 >> Sign Up Link £50 Bulb Referral Code <<

 Bulb has been around for a few years and has just under 1 million users and growing.
 It is one of the newer, low-overhead online energy companies that seek to be open and transparent in what it does.
 This is a refreshing change to the confusing tariffs and products sold over the years by the larger “Big 6” that frequently appeared on the BBC’s Watchdog show for being poor value and unclear for consumers.

 Bulb sits alongside other similar startups, such as Ovo, Flow and Octopus Energy.
 However, for today, I’ll just be looking at Bulb’s offering.

 A product needs to be good quality before you consider it.
 Bulb could offer the best incentives and referral schemes in the UK but if the product is shocking it wouldn’t be worth your time.
 Thankfully, there are many reasons to switch to bulb today.
 Firstly, Bulb will pay your exit fees from your existing provider should you be worried about the cost of jumping ship from a naff product.
 Bulb will sort this for you.